ivictoruan/tractian_app/README.md

   "gatewayId": "QHI640",
   "locationId": null
 }

-## 💻 Desenvolvimento
+## 💻 Development

-### Tecnologias Utilizadas
+### Technologies Used
 - Framework: Flutter
-- Gerenciamento de Estado: ChangeNotifier + SetState
+- State Management: ChangeNotifier + SetState
-- Injeção de dependência: Provider
+- Dependency Injection: Provider
-- Consumo de API (DIO): Implementação eficiente para integração de dados em tempo real
+- API Consumption (DIO): Efficient implementation for real-time data integration
-    - Inversão de dependência, fazendo o serviço ser desacoplado
+    - Dependency inversion, decoupling the service
-- UI/UX: Design responsivo e intuitivo, priorizando a experiência do usuário
+- UI/UX: Responsive and intuitive design, prioritizing user experience

-### Boas Práticas Implementadas
+### Best Practices Implemented
-- Arquitetura limpa para facilitar manutenção e escalabilidade
+- Clean architecture to facilitate maintenance and scalability
-- Testes unitários e de integração para garantir robustez
+- Unit and integration tests to ensure robustness
-  - Serviço de API
+  - API service
-  - Serviço de checar Conectividade
+  - Connectivity check service
-- Otimização de performance para carregamento rápido de grandes conjuntos de dados
+- Performance optimization for fast loading of large datasets
-  - Faltou a implementaçao de um Isolate para uma melhor performance com houverem muitos dados
+  - Implementation of an Isolate was lacking for better performance with large amounts of data

-## 🎥 Demonstração
+## 🎥 Demonstration
 [https://youtu.be/vrGu-ejrLLw]

-O vídeo acima demonstra:
+The video above demonstrates:
-1. Abertura do aplicativo
+1. App opening
-2. Navegação entre diferentes empresas
+2. Navigation between different companies
-3. Visualização da árvore de ativos
+3. Asset tree visualization

-## 🔮 Melhorias Futuras
+## 🔮 Future Improvements
-1. Implementação de cache local para melhorar o desempenho offline
+1. Implementation of local cache to improve offline performance
-2. Adição de funcionalidades de edição da árvore de ativos
+2. Addition of asset tree editing functionalities
-3. Integração com sistemas de notificação para alertas em tempo real
+3. Integration with notification systems for real-time alerts
-4. Expansão das capacidades de análise de dados e geração de relatórios
+4. Expansion of data analysis and reporting capabilities
-5. Desenvolvimento dos filtros com Chips e o buscador
+5. Development of filters with chips and a search bar
-6. Otimização de performance para carregamento rápido de grandes conjuntos de dados (Isolate)
+6. Performance optimization for fast loading of large datasets (Isolate)

-## 🏁 Conclusão
+## 🏁 Conclusion
-O aplicativo foi desenvolvido com uma abordagem baseada na arquitetura limpa, que assegura uma estrutura organizada e escalável, facilitando a manutenção e a evolução do sistema.
-A separação , domínio, serviços e UI permite uma inversão de controle eficaz, garantindo que a lógica de negócios permaneça independente da camada de apresentação.
+The application was developed with a clean architecture approach, ensuring an organized and scalable structure that facilitates maintenance and system evolution.
+The separation of concerns, domain, services, and UI allows for effective inversion of control, ensuring that business logic remains independent of the presentation layer.

 ---